ovhk/DigitalFilm/README.md

 - Find experimentaly the exposition duration to have different value of gray on the paper
 - put gray and duration value in an Excel file, draw the trend curve and get its formula
 - generate 256 bitmap from your scanned picture.
 One for each gray value, keep black all pixels lower than these value, put all others in white
+- put the display panel on the paper and turn on the enlarger light
-- display these bitmaps during the duration calculate with the trend formula onto a transparent black and white 8K panel
+- display these bitmaps during the duration calculate with the trend formula onto a transparent black and white 8K display panel
-- put the display on the paper and turn on the enlarger light

 Tada!

 Digital Darkroom helps to transfer digital picture to analog print.

+## Mode 1 : Back & White

+Just a black & White zone to check if the diplay panel is able to block light.

+## Mode 2 : Find duration for a specific gray

+## Mode 3 :

+## Mode 4 :

+## Mode 5 :

+## Mode 6 :

+## Mode 7 :

+## Mode 8 : Test band

 ---

 ## TODO list

 ### Minor
-- [X] Create a cache system : use image checksum to put bmp in a folder and if checksum exists load existing bmp
-- [X] Clean *.bmp when loading mode. usefull if cache management? -> this is a bug when you use diffrent mode in the same session
-- [X] Add mode to test minimum response time of paper
-- [X] Find a way to adapt Drawing Font following resolution
 - [ ] frmMain manager time
 - [ ] DisplayEngine: better use of engine status
-- [X] Add in XLS file a minimum duration : 80ms ?
 - [ ] Test parallel Programming
 - [ ] Cleanup code
 - [ ] Remove ImageLayerFile and create an ImageLayerCollection?